Wolf Pack Wednesday: Diversity and Social Justice

-At Loyno, we pride ourselves on our commitment to intelligence, character, and inclusion.
-We don’t just talk about it; we live it.
+At Loyola, we pride ourselves on our commitment to intelligence, character, and inclusion.
+We don’t just talk about it—we live it.
 Every day.
 In fulfillment of our mission as a Jesuit institution, we welcome students of diverse backgrounds and lived experiences.
-And by ingraining our values into all that we do, we help prepare our students to be people for and with others, both on campus and in the greater New Orleans community.
+By ingraining our values into all that we do, we help prepare our students to be people for and with others, both on campus and in the greater New Orleans community.

 Our rankings and stats reflect this:

-- 46% of all undergraduates identify as members of historically underrepresented racial and ethnic groups
+- 48% of Loyola undergraduates identify as members of historically underrepresented racial and ethnic groups

-- Loyola students come from all 50 states and 44 countries
+- Loyola students come from more than 52 different countries